MrDanielHarka/learning/node-js.md

 ### Debugging/inspecting a script

-The former `node debug` command is deprecated and we can inspect a script, by typing:
+The former `node debug` command is deprecated and we can inspect a script by typing:

 `node inspect program.js`